damlagonulsuz/react-tweet-generator/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-byfqmr)

-You can visit app from here: https://react-tweet-generator.vercel.app/
+You can visit website from here: https://react-tweet-generator.vercel.app/